axelpale/openmoji-spritemap-generator/README.md

 This lib generates merged sprite sheets from [OpenMoji](https://openmoji.org/) emojis.
 A sprite sheet is an image that is composed from smaller images and where every small image has a known position.
 Emoji sprite sheets allow web developers to build emoji pickers by reducing number of individual images from hundreds to just a few, thus making web sites and apps load quickly.

-In addition to sprite sheet images, this lib generates a CSS, HTML, and JSON data files that each contains the emoji positions.
+In addition to sprite sheet images, either PNG or SVG, this lib generates a CSS, HTML, and JSON data files that each contains the emoji positions.
 The CSS uses a `background-position` method and the HTML represents the sheet with `<map>` and `<area>` tags.
 The JSON is targeted for custom usage.
 Pick the one that suits you the best.

 ## Example output